albonec/RangoliGenerator/README.md

 # RangoliGenerator

-I can't draw so i made this
+### I can't draw so I made this

+credit to Anonymous for providing the base patterns.